-The waiver does not authorize discharges from the application of herbicides or pesticides, but does requires that the USFS notify the affected Regional Water Board in writing at least 90 days prior to the proposed application of pesticides within a designated riparian zone.
+The Proposed Statewide Waiver does not authorize discharges from the application of herbicides or pesticides, but does require that the USFS notify the affected Regional Water Board in writing at least 90 days prior to the proposed application of pesticides within a designated riparian zone.
 The notification must include the type of pesticide, method and area of application, projected date of application, and measures that will be employed to assure compliance with applicable water quality control plans.
 Subsequent changes to the proposal must be received by the affected Regional Water Board in writing forthwith, and in no event less than fourteen (14) days before the application, unless Regional Water Board staff agrees in writing to a lesser notice.

-Projects covered under the waiver must comply with existing State and Federal regulations regarding hazardous materials that currently apply.
-Additionally, waiver General Condition #8 states that, "The USFS shall not cause a pollution, contamination, or nuisance as defined by CWC section 13050" Therefore, the appropriate finding is less than significant impact with mitigation incorporation.
+Projects covered under the Proposed Statewide Waiver must comply with existing State and Federal regulations regarding hazardous materials that currently apply.
+Additionally, Waiver General Condition #15 states that, "Activities authorized under this waiver shall not cause a pollution, contamination, or nuisance as defined by CWC § 13050" Therefore, the appropriate finding is less than significant impact with mitigation incorporation.